What Is Document Scanning?

 Document scanning is the practice of using scanners to convert paper documents into digital images.
 More businesses are scanning documents as a way to cut costs, increase productivity and improve access to their information.
-In this blog post we discuss the benefits of document scanning and offer tips for digitizing your hard copy records.
+And in this blog post we discuss the benefits of document scanning and offer tips for digitizing your hard copy records.

 Why You Should Be Scanning Your Documents

 There are several reasons you should scan your documents:

 - Cost savings: Storing and managing paper documents is expensive, especially if you rely on file cabinets for document storage and retrieval.
 A standard four drawer file cabinet requires approximately eight cubic feet of floor space, which can represent a significant portion of your office lease costs.
 In addition to that, you need to factor in the cost of your time to find and retrieve your documents.
-Document scanning allows you to store and retrieve your documents online.
+Document scanning also allows you to store and retrieve your documents online.
 This reduces your storage costs and provides greater work efficiency.

 - Information sharing: Paper-based systems are inherently inefficient.
-Documents need to be printed or photocopied so several people can view them at the same time.
-Document scanning enables your information to be shared digitally for enhanced employee collaboration and improved customer response times.
+You need to be print or photocopy your documents so several people can view them at the same time.
+But document scanning enables you to share your information digitally for enhanced employee collaboration and improved customer response times.

 - Environmental stewardship: Document scanning benefits both your business and the environment.
 By converting your hard copy records to digital images, you use less paper and toxic printer ink and reduce mailing processes that increase your carbon footprint.

 Do I Need to Scan Every Document?

 No, you don’t need to scan every document.
 Digitizing just your active files is great way to cut costs and be more productive.
 Scanning experts will pick up your documents, scan and index them, and transfer them to a password-protected, searchable online data base.
 This allows your employees instant access to information from anywhere.